 In this course, you will find twenty-eight useful lectures and five assignments.
 Following them, you will find all the job interview tips and tricks to need to have a successful conversation with your future employer and demonstrate all your best qualities and leave an unbeatable first impression.

-Elena has lots of different diplomas and certificates, including Addicted Brain, Positive Psychology, Psychodiagnostics, Teaching English, Microsoft Project Management, Accounting.
+Elena has got different certificates, including Positive psychology, Addicted brain, Psychological assessment, Teaching English, Microsoft Project Management, Accounting.

-On BitDegree, learning from this instructor, you can improve your innovativeness, creativity, productivity and management skills.
-Elena Davydkina will teach you how to prepare for the interview to answer best about your strengths and weaknesses, how to boost team productivity, become more creative, and more.
+On BitDegree, learning from this instructor, you can improve your innovativeness, creativity, productivity, teamwork, management skills as well as discover what to say about your strengths and weaknesses in a job interview.
+Her courses are science-based.
 Choose the best course for you and start learning today!